linode/docs/docs/products/tools/marketplace/guides/webmin/index.md

 Webmin has been removed from the App Marketplace and can no longer be deployed.
 This guide has been retained for reference only.
 {{< /note >}}

 [Webmin](http://www.webmin.com) is an open source interface for Unix system administration that offers an easy to use graphical interface for managing user accounts, DNS, file sharing, and more.
-Webmin alleviates the need to use the command line to edit Unix system configuration files and allows you to configure your system easily from a simple web interface.
+Webmin alleviates the need to use the command line to edit Unix system configuration files and lets you configure your system easily from a simple web interface.

 ## Deploying a Marketplace App